Entity Manager works by interpreting your configured database schema in a very particular, very opinionated way.

 Range Key created

 Setting these index hash keys to userId has significantly limited the record set any range key constraint is applied against.
 In fact, to satisfy the our test case (finding the Emails of a given User), we don’t need a range key constraint at all!
-The indexes will simply sort our records in a useful way: by created or updated, respectively.
+The indexes will simply sort our records in a useful way, meaning by the Email record’s created timestamp.

 Note that we didn’t need to create any new generated properties to support this case.